PawelJ-PL/open-file-mock/README.md

 ## Description
 This library contains object, which can be used during mocking files in tests.
 Features:

-* You can register different actions (provide different objects for different paths) for different paths
+* You can register different actions (provide different objects) for different paths
-* You can add content, which will be
+* You can add text, which will be returned on read
-* You can select behavior for paths, which is not registered.
+* You can select behavior for paths, which are not registered.
 Supported behaviors:
     * Raise FileNotFoundError exception (default behavior)
     * Return original file from filesystem
     * Return mock object